alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Koyomi](https://github.com/shoheiyokoyama/Koyomi) - Koyomi is a simple calendar view framework for iOS, written in Swift.
 * [MIDatePicker](https://github.com/MarioIannotta/MIDatePicker) - A lightweight, non-invasive, fully customizable DatePicker.
 * [SCPopDatePicker](https://github.com/scrainie/SCPopDatePicker)
+* [sscalendar](https://github.com/StevenPreston/sscalendar) - A Swift and Objective-C compatible iOS calendar UI library that can be used to display a calendar of events within your app.
+Note that this calendar is not designed as a picker but rather to display an existing set of events.

 ## Dynamic Behavior